rherranzg/Hermes/README.md

 stopTime | 0 18 * * * |  (my instances must be stopped at 6PM)
 startTime | 0 12 7,14,21 * * | (at 12 AM, the days 7, 14 and 21 of every month, start an instance)

+## Set up a new Lambda Function.

+You need to do some manual steps before start.

+- Access to **Lambda** service in your AWS console.
+- Click on **Create a Lambda function**.
+- Select **lambda-canary** template.
+This template say that you are going to use python as programming languaje, and you are also using Lambda as a **scheduling event**.
+- Choose a name for your scheduled event.
+- Write a [relevant] description.
+- Select the time which your function will be executed (1 hour is enough for most of the cases).
+- Click Next.
+- Select a Name for your function.
+Something like **LambdaCron**, to be original :)
+- Write a [relevant] description.
+- The Runtime must be **python2.7**
+- Copy&Paste the code in **lambdaCron.py** in the textarea below.
+- Create a role for this lambda function with two policies attached: one with **lambdaCronEC2.json** permissions and another one with **lambdaCronEBS.json**.
+Associate them to lambda function.
+- Default values for the advanced settings should fit.
+Maybe increment timeout to 30 secs...

 ### EC2

 Tag your EC2 instances with this tags:

-- startTime: Start the instance.
+- **startTime**: Start the instance.
-- stopTime: Stop the instance.
+- **stopTime**: Stop the instance.
 - more in progress... for example, rebootTime, terminateTime or createAMITime.

 ### EBS

 Current supported tags for EBS Volumes are:

-- createSnapshotTime: Generates a snapshot of specified EBS Volume.
+- **createSnapshotTime**: Generates a snapshot of specified EBS Volume.

 ## Limitations